riaanHarwood/Flashcard-App/README.md

 # Flashcard App

 A modern, interactive flashcard web application built with Next.js and React.
-This project demonstrates frontend development skills with a focus on user experience, animations, and responsive design.
+This project demonstrates my personal frontend development skills with a focus on user experience, animations, and responsive design.

 <br>